cetic/TSimulus/docs/source/index.rst

-.. ts-generator documentation master file, created by sphinx-quickstart on Mon Aug 22 10:53:11 2016.
+..
+TSimulus documentation master file, created by sphinx-quickstart on Mon Aug 22 10:53:11 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-RTS-Gen - A realistic time series generator
+TSimulus - A realistic time series generator
 ===========================================

 About
 -----

-RTS-Gen is a tool for generating random, yet realistic, time series.
+TSimulus is a toolkit for generating random, yet realistic, time series.
 In this project, a time series is nothing but a orderly sequence of points in times, each of them being associated to at most a value.
 Time series are used in a wide variety of areas, including finance, weather forecasting, and signal processing.